RAF Lossiemouth: Future

-Initially there were no proposals to carry out work on the existing runways, however this later changed and the runways will be resurfaced.

-Moray Council determined that the proposed works did not meet the requirement to go through the EIA process.

 E-7 Wedgetail

-In December 2020, the RAF announced that its new fleet of Boeing E-7 Wedgetail AEW1 aircraft were to be based at Lossiemouth from 2023.
-The Airborne early warning and control aircraft will replace the E-3D Sentry AEW1 fleet which is currently operated by No. 8 Squadron at RAF Waddington in Lincolnshire.
-The construction of technical facilities to support Wedgetail operations started in October 2022.
-As of late 2022, the arrival date for the aircraft at RAF Lossiemouth had been delayed to 2024.
+In December 2020, the RAF announced that its new fleet of Boeing E-7 Wedgetail AEW1 aircraft were to be based at Lossiemouth.
+The Airborne early warning and control aircraft will replace the E-3D Sentry AEW1 fleet which was retired in 2021 and was operated by No. 8 Squadron at RAF Waddington in Lincolnshire.
+As of early 2023, the arrival date for the aircraft had been delayed to 2024 and subsequently further delayed to 2025 and then into 2026.

+Construction of technical facilities to support Wedgetail operations started in October 2022.
+Two new single living accommodation blocks, to be named Tain and Alness, are to be planned.

 Previous units and aircraft

 List of past, present and future flying units and major non-flying units permanently based at Lossiemouth.